Colonia Algarín

 Colonia Algarín is a very small working class residential neighborhood located south of the historic center of Mexico City.
-Its border to the north is Eje 3 Sur José Peón Contreras, to the south Viaducto Miguel Alemán, to the east San Antonio Abad Ave (Calzada de Tlalpan) and to the west Eje Central Lázaro Cárdenas.
+Its border to the north is Eje 3 Sur José Peón Contreras, to the south Viaducto Miguel Alemán, to the east San Antonio Abad Av.
+(Calzada de Tlalpan) and to the west Eje Central Lázaro Cárdenas.
 Colonia Algarín is located between colonias Buenos Aires (Eje Central), Álamos (Viaducto), Obrera (Eje 3 Sur) and Asturias (San Antonio Abad).
 On the south border, alongside Viaducto Miguel Alemán, flows the Río de la Piedad.
 This river, just as in the case as many other rivers of the city, is encased in cement.

 History

 The exact origin of the name is unknown.
 The family that owned the land in the area before the neighborhood was established was named Algara.
 One story states that one of the sons was a fan of sports, earning him the nickname of Algarín, which became extended to the family.
 The first houses of the neighborhood were built in the 1910s, when a square meter of land cost between 25 and 30 cents.
 The first main streets were Algarín, now Juan E. Hernández y Dávalos, and Casa del Niño and Hospicio, today Toribio Medina.
 Now the four main streets are: José Peón Contreras, Bolívar, Isabel La Católica, and 5 de Febrero.
 Most of the rest of the streets are named for writers, poets, historians and journalists: José María Bustillos, Antonio Plaza, Enrique Granados, Manuel Navarrete, Bernardo Couto, and Marcelino Dávalos.
 There was a hospice for street children called the Hospicio de Niños Expósitos that existed from 1905 until the 1960s, when it was demolished to house barracks associated with the Presidential Guard Brigade.